alejandroagraz/jelou-test/README.md

 ## Characteristic
 * User login
 * JWT storage in NestJs
-* Store products in MySQL
+* Generate data for DB in Faker
 * All environments are built with docker and docker-compose

 ## Production environment